 The workshop price includes one (short!) night's accommodation in single en-suite rooms.
-We will aim to spend approximately 12 hours in the field (weather permitting).
+We will aim to spend approximately 10-12 hours in the field (weather permitting).

-This workshop is limited to a maximum of 3 participants to ensure that everyone receives sufficient help from me and can shoot without other photographers being in the way!
+These workshops are limited to a maximum of 3 participants to ensure that everyone receives sufficient help from me and can shoot without other photographers being in the way!
 It is also important to work in small groups in order to cause as little damage as possible to the delicate wildflower habitats that we will be visiting.
 Everyone will travel in my vehicle from our meeting and finishing point in Dorchester.

-The workshop will begin at 4pm on the first day, from here we’ll head out to our first location where we’ll carry on shooting until sunset (10pm).
+The workshop will begin at 4pm on the first day, from here we’ll head out to our first location where we’ll carry on shooting until just after sunset (10pm).
 We will then return to the b&b for a short night’s sleep before heading out again in time for sunrise (4am).
 The workshop will end at about 10am on the second day.
 This itinerary allows us to make best use of the calm conditions and good light that often occur around dawn and dusk.

 Photographic tuition, Transport during the workshop, One night at a hotel in Dorchester in single en-suite room

 Transport to Dorchester, Meals & drinks, Insurance